Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 >Note: When developing, you probably don't want to bother with building an executable.
 You will only start to need then when you're going to deploy into a test or production environment.
 But also for benchmarking it is important to do this: an executable runs at higher performance than mojo (run) itself.

-Now an executable `hello_world` is build, with is quite small in size (some 37 Kb).
-This can be run with: `./hello_world` (on Linux) or ?? , producing the same output as above.
+Now an executable `hello_world` is build.
+This can be run with: `./hello_world` (on Linux/MacOS) or hello_world, producing the same output as above.
+??
+Output is relatively big some 44Mb ?? issue
+[BUG]: Mojo hello world binary size unreasonably large #599 (closed - open a new issue if necessary)

 ```
 A Mojo app can be compiled into a small, standalone, fast-launching binary, making it easy to deploy while taking advantage of available cores and acceleration.
 ```